7th Week Tuesday

 More than 98 percent of K students receive some sort of scholarship and/or financial aid.
 Your annual support makes a difference in the lives of students.
 Thank you!

-On April 5, 2017, students gathered in the Weimer K. Hicks Student Center to share their appreciation by writing over 700 thank-you notes to those who gave a gift to Kalamazoo College.
-Students learned about the vital role philanthropy plays in their daily lives on campus and beyond.
+On October 24, 2017, students will gather in the Weimer K. Hicks Student Center to share their appreciation by writing hundreds of thank-you notes to those who gave a gift to Kalamazoo College.
+Students will learn about the vital role philanthropy plays in their daily lives on campus and beyond.

 Donors Share Why They’re Grateful for K